jarusll/the-logs/index.md

 - [ ] Edit with Kdenlive
 - [ ] Add `fragments`

+I'll take a look at Davinci Resolve fusion nodes today.

 # 2022-04-04

 Davinci Resolve is taking too much time.
 Jun recommended to chunk it so I can experiment with